gnikyt/guts/README.md

 mount Guts::Engine => "/admin"
 ```

 You will now be able to access Guts by visiting `/admin` in your Rails application.
+See documentation for furthur items such as configuring TinyMCE to use our plugins.

 ## Configuration